indiana-university/conduit/examples/timer/README.md

 import React from 'react'
 import { render } from 'react-dom'
 import { interval } from 'rxjs'
-import { map, startWith, switchMap } from 'rxjs/operators'
-import { connect } from 'conduit-rxjs-react'
+import { map, startWith, switchMap } from 'rxjs' import { connect } from 'conduit-rxjs-react'

 function createTimer () {